Brisbane Travel Guide – About this page

 5. Visit the Riverlife Adventure Center

 The Riverlife Adventure Center is one of the most popular tourist attractions in the area.
 They offer various outdoor activities for people of all ages, at an affordable price too!
-Cycling, rollerblading, rappelling, and rock climbing is available if you are looking to get out and stretch your legs.
+Cycling, rollerblading, rappelling, and rock climbing are available if you are looking to get out and stretch your legs.
 Guided groups can take you anywhere, from the riverbank to the cliffs at Kangaroo Point. prices will vary, but expect to spend at least AUD 35 ($ 25 USD).

 6. Visit XXXX Brewery